robinsones/dsp/challenges/challenges_questions/10-d3/README.md

 # D3 Challenges

-###Submission Instructions
-submit a markdown file with a link to the D3 graphic.
+###Submission Instructions:  submit a markdown file with a link to the D3 graphic.

 ---
 Use D3 to: